Yodata/solid-serverless/deploy/aws/README.md

 Requirements not directly related to the stack, like TLS certificates for the Load-balancer are considered out of scope as they directly depend on the target infrastructure itself rather than being specific to this stack.

+The following is expected to be set up and/or available on your local machine before following this guide:

+- A working developer docker environment, from the [Developer guide](../../dev.md).
+  **All command line commands listed in this guide must run in that environment**.

-The following is expected to be set up and/or available before following this guide:
+The following is expected to be set up and/or available in AWS before following this guide:

 - A VPC for the various services.
 This can be the default or a dedicated one and is left at the discretion of the reader.
 - A valid TLS certificate in ACM with subject names: